lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 - *Doesn't have the disease*
 - Looks forward in time:
     - Multiple visits over time
-    - Health and other conditions measured at time visit
+    - Health and other conditions measured at each visit

 `@part2`
 #### Retrospective

 Study participants: